More about: Tickets and Day Trips to Keukenhof Gardens from Amsterdam

 Upon arrival you will visit the Keukenhof park, along 15 kilometers of paths among millions of tulips, daffodils, hyacinths and crocuses surrounded by beautiful fountains and ponds.

 As a curiosity, at the entrance of the park there is a large mosaic of tulips that, as the guide told us, changes every season to surprise visitors with a new and different theme.
-It is beautiful and surprising to see the laborious work done by gardeners to create this ephemeral spectacle!
+It is a beauty and surprising to see the laborious work done by gardeners to create this ephemeral spectacle!

 Why I like this tour

-This is a very complete activity that will allow you to explore two beautiful places in rural Holland in one day, aboard a comfortable bus and accompanied by a guide.
+It is a very complete activity that will allow you to explore two beautiful places in rural Holland in one day, aboard a comfortable bus and accompanied by a guide.

 On the one hand, you will discover one of the most beautiful gardens in Europe with more than 7 million flower bulbs and a total of 800 varieties of tulips.
 Amazing, isn't it?
-This spectacle of colors and scents in Keukenhof is fascinating.
+This spectacle of colors and scents at Keukenhof is fascinating.

 On the other hand, you will walk through the streets of Zaanse Schans, a small village on the banks of the Zaan river famous for its windmills, a collection of more than 600 of which are still in operation!
-Get your camera ready because its bucolic landscape seems inspired by a fairy tale and you won't be able to stop taking pictures.
+Get your camera ready because its bucolic landscape seems inspired by a fairy tale and you will not be able to stop taking pictures.

 About the visit to Keukenhof